carlosdmz/dist-crawler/README.md

 # Dist-crawler
 [![carlosdamazio](https://circleci.com/gh/carlosdamazio/dist-crawler.svg?style=svg)](https://circleci.com/gh/carlosdamazio/dist-crawler) [![made-with-Go](https://img.shields.io/badge/Made%20with-Go-1f425f.svg)](http://golang.org) [![GitHub go.mod Go version of a Go module](https://img.shields.io/github/go-mod/go-version/gomods/athens.svg)](https://github.com/gomods/athens)

-A try on a distributed web crawler built upon RPC communication protocol.
+A proposal for a distributed web crawler built upon RPC communication protocol.

 ## What is it, really?
 Well, I'm learning Go.
 So, instead of building a CRUD application, I decided to build something that I had in mind.
 It's a dead simple Web Crawler that works on a Master -> Node architecture.
 It's currently in development, so I have a few remarks on it: